 4. Select Semester

 5. Select Financial Plan

 6. Follow steps and prompts to complete your financial plan.

-Learn more by watching the video tutorial on financial aid
+Learn more by watching video tutorials on: financial aid and clearing financially.

 What do I do with finVue?